 2. What are the eligibility requirements for our Plan?

-You will be eligible to join the Plan once you have satisfied the conditions for coverage under our group medical plan.
+You will be eligible to join the Plan once you have completed 30 days of employment.
 Of course, if you were already a participant before this amendment, you will remain a participant.

 3. When is my entry date?